WMST-100 Introduction to Women's Studies

 WMST-207 Women in the Biblical Tradition

-An extensive inquiry into women?s stories and images in the Hebrew Bible, New Testament, and related literature from the biblical period.
+An extensive inquiry into women's stories and images in the Hebrew Bible, New Testament, and related literature from the biblical period.
 Explores the range of roles played by women within biblical narratives, the variety of metaphorical/symbolic uses of femininity in biblical traditions, and legal and ethical precepts related to the status of women in the biblical period.
 Methods and approaches from the social sciences, history, literary studies, and theology, as shaped by feminist theory, will serve as the main guides for this study.
+Prerequisites: Sophomore standing and one course in religious studies, women's studies, English or history, or DIVS-100.
+Same as JWST-207 and RELI-207.

 WMST-211 Women and U.S. Politics